ethanwhite/nescent-sabbatical-proposal/proposal.md

 The later group will

+One of the primary sources for evolutionary and ecological data is DRYAD.
+NESCent's active involvement in the development of DRYAD will facilitate the integration of DRYAD data into the Retriever.

 Collaborations
 --------------
-HIP: Hackathons, Interoperability, Phylogenies
+* HIP: Hackathons, Interoperability, Phylogenies
-EvoIO
+* EvoIO
+* Dryad

 Proposed Timetable